GAM-team/GAM/docs/Users-Chat.md

 Use the `<ChatContent>` option to send an initial message to the created chatspace.

-The `restricted|audience` options are in Developer Preview and will not be generally available.

 By default, details about the chatmessage are displayed.
 * `returnidonly` - Display the chatmessage name only